BY AZMAT KHAN

 In a number of cases, targets that had been placed on “no-strike lists” because attacking them would violate laws of war — a school, a bakery, a civilian hospital — were removed after the military mistakenly judged that they were now used exclusively by the enemy.

 In Mosul in February 2017, a hospital was taken off the list after the military concluded that civilians had left the area, and that the building was being used only as an ISIS headquarters and propaganda center.
-The week before the strike,analysts had examined still images of children “interacting” with the hospital but had determined that striking at night would “alleviate collateral concerns.”
+The week before the strike, according to the report, analysts had examined still images of children “interacting” with the hospital but had determined that striking at night would “alleviate collateral concerns.”
 Four civilians were killed and six injured.

 For the military’s analysts, studying the “pattern of life” is a crucial step in predicting collateral damage.
 But to examine the documents and interview local people is to understand how often unseen civilians might have been seen, or their presence at least suspected, had the military had a more intimate knowledge of the war-torn fabric of everyday life.